garethjmsaunders/digital-pattern-library/SETUP.md

 #### Install Ruby on Windows

 The easiest way to install Ruby is with [RubyInstaller for Windows](http://rubyinstaller.org/downloads/).

+Unless you know otherwise, stick to the default installation of Ruby.

-When prompted at the beginning of the installation make sure to check the box with the label "Add Ruby executables to your PATH".
+When prompted at the beginning of the installation make sure that the box with the label "Add Ruby executables to your PATH" is checked (it should be by default).
 This will mean that you can run commands like `gem install ...`.

 Once you're finished with the installation, you should close and reopen any command prompts that you have since they will need to get the updated PATH with Ruby added.